Financial Aid Advisor

 Administrative Unit:University of Alaska Anchorage

 Mat-Su College is seeking a Financial Aid Advisor who likes the challenge of helping people make good decisions about their future.
 This position is one of two financial aid advisors forming a critical part of the student services team at Mat-Su College.
-Financial aid advisors work closely with academic advisors, admissions staff, and outreach personnel to help students transition into college and persist toward graduation.
-Candidates who are comfortable working with numbers, have strong emotional intelligence, and proven problem solving abilities are encouraged to apply.
+Financial Aid advisors work closely with academic advisors, admissions staff, outreach personnel to help students transition to college and persist toward graduation.
+Candidates who are comfortable working with numbers, have strong emotional intelligence, and proven problem solving are encouraged to apply.

 10 OUTREACH: Provide detailed financial aid information in non-regulatory language through workshops, group, or individual settings.
-Develop and conduct seminars and presentations for area high school students and community groups on and off campus.
-Develop presentations and materials to explain financial aid procedures and promote Mat-Su College.
+Develop and conduct seminars, presentations, and materials to explain financial aid procedures and promote Mat-Su College.
 Work with students, parents, and staff to explain the financial aid process and regulations applying to the awarding of federal, state, and private sources of financial aid.
-Coordinate with area-wide school district personnel and other presenters.
+Coordinate with area-wide school district personnel and presenters.
 Effectively promote scholarship opportunities to continuing and new students.
 Develop and provide content for workshops, displays, marquee, social media, flyers and online materials to promote financial aid awareness and early filing.
 Effectively promote scholarship opportunities to continuing and new students.
-Staff promotional table at outreach events.
-Coordinate with other groups on events promoting financial aid awareness.
+Staff promotional table at outreach events and coordinate with other groups on events promoting financial aid awareness.
 Ensure staff is aware of adjustments, priority deadlines, and processing time frames.
 Essential

 "Opportunities start here" is more than a slogan at Matanuska-Susitna College (Mat-Su College); it is our mission.
 Our aim is to transform student aspirations into realities.
 Matanuska-Susitna College seeks applicants who possess a desire to help students succeed in reaching their goals.